The Raincoats Album Reviews

 1984, 7.5/10

 The Raincoats’ third album was easily their slickest to date.
 The rough edges that made their first two records unique and compelling are less evident here.
-But they’ve still eccentric, even as they sound more normal than before; the touches of funk and world music aren’t dissimilar to what the Talking Heads were exploring on 1983’s Speaking in Tongues.
-Birch is more dominant than on the band’s previous records, which adds to the record’s normality, since Da Silva’s generally the weirder of the two.
-You can hear Birch and Da Silva pulling apart more here – Da Silva explained in interviews that the pair are different ages and have different interests.
+But they’re still eccentric, even as they sound more normal than before.
+The touches of funk and world music aren’t dissimilar to what the Talking Heads were exploring on 1983’s Speaking in Tongues.

 Birch’s ‘Dance of Hopping Mad’, driven by a funky bassline, sounds almost mainstream compared to the band’s early work, but it’s a good pop tune.
-Da Silva’s supplying the more idiosyncratic material that would have fitted onto the band’s earlier records – ‘I Saw A Hill’ features pretty violin.
+Da Silva’s supplying the more idiosyncratic material that would have fitted onto the band’s earlier records – ‘I Saw A Hill’ features a pretty violin.
 Birch’s material on the second side is often piano-based, with Aspinall providing baroque piano lines on ‘The Body’, where Richard Dudanski’s vocals are also prominent.

 Moving is a little more mainstream than you’d expect from a Raincoats album, but it’s another fascinating entry in a singular discography.